safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise3.md

 </table>

 It doesn't matter what text file we use as the source right now; setting the source dataset in this step is only to satisfy the Text Reader requirements.
-The source dataset will be replaced by the content of the incoming message.
+At run time, the source dataset will be replaced by the content of the incoming message.

 <br>**2) Add JSONFlattener**
 <br>Now add a JSONFlattener transformer to the workspace, after the Text File Reader.
+The incoming message is formatted as JSON, and this transformer will expose attributes on the canvas - making them available to work with.

 Open the parameters dialog and select *text&#95;line&#95;data* as the source of the JSON content.